GORE-TEX GUIDE – Everything You Need to Know

 gore-tex3-Layer (3L) – Uses a three-layer sandwich of a face fabric+membrane+knit backer — all laminated together.
 GORE-TEX 3L construction is the classic unlined, uninsulated, high-performance shell jacket design.
 Despite its three-layer name, it feels like a single layer.
 It’s the most durable of the three constructions and is lighter than 2L.

-Which GORE-TEX is for You?
+Which Type of GORE is for You?

 Generally speaking, GORE-TEX 2L is most appropriate for all-purpose resort use.
 The best option for backcountry skiing is GORE-TEX 3L.
 But GORE-TEX 3L is available in various performance levels: PRO, Paclite, Paclite +, Active, C-Knit Backer and SHAKEDRY.
 PRO is the most durable version of GORE-TEX.
 Paclite is all about being lightweight and packable.
 Paclite+ is a more durable version of Paclite.
 Active is the most breathable version.
 3-Layer with C-Knit backer features stretch to the fabric.
 And GORE SHAKEDRY is the lightest and most breathable, but it’s also less durable.
 Read more about ultra-light GORE SHAKEDRY.